Newborn screening: Laboratory testing

 Because newborn screening programs test for a number of conditions, a number of laboratorial methodologies are used, as well as bedside testing for hearing loss using evoked auditory potentials and congenital heart defects using pulse oximetry.

-Newborn screening started out using simple bacterial inhibition assays to screen for a single disorder, starting with phenylketonuria in the early 1960s.
+In the early 1960s Newborn screening started out using simple bacterial inhibition assays to screen for a single disorder, starting with phenylketonuria.
 With this testing methodology, newborn screening required one test to detect one condition.
 As mass spectrometry became more widely available, the technology allowed rapid determination of a number of acylcarnitines and amino acids from a single dried blood spot.
 This increased the number of conditions that could be detected by newborn screening.
 Enzyme assays are used to screen for galactosemia and biotinidase deficiency.
 Immunoassays measure thyroid hormones for the diagnosis of congenital hypothyroidism and 17α-hydroxyprogesterone for the diagnosis of congenital adrenal hyperplasia.
 Molecular techniques are used for the diagnosis of cystic fibrosis and severe combined immunodeficiency.